4ndr34z/shells/README.md

 - Added Rastamouse's full AMSI Bypass
 - PowerShell: You can automatically upload and run full AMSI bypass.
 The partitial AMSI bypass makes this possible.
 - C# Shell: Automatically upload and run full AMSI bypass before loading it into memory
+- Updog and ngrok status showing in every menu

 ### Version 1.4.8